Kunlavut Vitidsarn: 2020–2022: World Championship silver medalist

 Kunlavut began the 2020 season as semi-finalist in the Thailand Masters.
 He then entered the finals of the Spain Masters losing to Viktor Axelsen.
 In his debut at the All England Open, he was stopped in the first round to Lin Dan in rubber games.
 Due to the COVID-19 pandemic, numerous tournaments on the 2020 BWF World Tour were either cancelled or rescheduled for later in the year.
 He played at the Super 1000 Yonex and Toyota Thailand Open but was eliminated in the second round in both tournaments.
-His best result in 2021 was being finalists in the Swiss Open and in the Indonesia badminton festival the World Tour Finals, where he was defeated by Axelsen.
+His best result in 2021 was being one of the finalists in the Swiss Open and in the Indonesia badminton festival the World Tour Finals, where he was defeated by Axelsen.

 In 2022, Kunlavut won his first title of the year in the German Open.
 At the 2021 SEA Games, he won two gold medals in both the singles and team events.
 Competed as the seed 16, Kunlavut claimed the silver medal in the World Championships, where in the finals he lost to Axelesen in straight game.